Lathwal83/Linear_regresion_Assignment/README.md

 # Assignment on bike Sharing
-> It comtains assignment pdf & code in jupyter notebook of the same.
+> It contains assignment pdf & code in jupyter notebook of the same.

 ## Table of Contents